PangaPangers/Unity-Project/README.md

 # Unity-Project
-Trying to make a fps game
+We are three friends that want to try and make a fps game using Unity

+We dont have alot of knowledge about Unity or making a game.